OpenDataLiteracy/SPL-2017/PlanOfWork.md

 In three to five sentences describe the project, sponsor, and relevant information Who are the key stakeholders that will be served?

-This project has two main areas of focus.
-The first part is the development and implementation of open data class for the public.
-The second piece of the project will be developing a staff training module around open data literacy.
+This project has one main areaa of focus: the development and implementation of an Open Data UnConference.
+The first component of the UnConference is piloting with regional library staff.
+The second is incorporating feedback from the pilot into an Open Data UnConference for the public.
 Both components are driven by the project's utility for the Seattle Public Library, and my own interests.
 The sponsor for this project is SPL's Data Analysis Lead and Open Data Champion, David Christensen.
-The two primary stakeholders in this project are the Seattle Public Library and Seattle residents.
+The stakeholders in this project include but are not limited to: the Seattle Public Library administration and staff, regional library staff attendees, and Seattle residents.

 **Goals**
 What is this project supposed to achieve, and why?